 Security to wear: a body worn camera solution based on open architecture

-Being the industry leader in network video, to enter the market of body worn cameras was a logical extension of an existing business.
-Based on the needs of customers – initially in police and law enforcement but increasingly in sectors such as healthcare, retail and private security field, it provides a new way for making the world a safer, smarter and more secure place.
-To put a camera on the torso of a police officer, a security guard or a train attendant creates a more secure workplace, better possibilities for collecting evidence and can provide input for developing better work methods or trainings.
+Being the industry leader in network video, entering the body worn camera market was a logical extension of the existing business.
+Based on the needs of customers – initially in police and law enforcement but increasingly in sectors such as healthcare, retail and private security – body worn solutions provide a new way to make the world a safer, smarter and more secure.
+When wearing a camera, everyone from a healthcare professional to a security guard or train attendant can create a more secure workplace, have a better possibility of collecting evidence and can get input to develop better work methods or training.
 The possibilities and use cases are endless.

 Ultimate flexibility through open architecture

-The body worn solution reflects the high-quality found in all Axis products.
+The body worn solutions reflect the high-quality found in all Axis products.
 Just as many other Axis solutions are based on an open architecture, this solution allows for integration with existing software.
-This ensures that current customer investments aren’t wasted.
+This ensures that current customer investments are not wasted.

-Fredrik Andersson, Global Product Manager, explains: “One of the system’s strongest features is its open architecture, which allows customers to integrate the body worn cameras with existing Video Management Systems (VMS) or Evidence Management Systems (EMS).
-The Axis body worn solution can be used with a third-party VMS and EMS, on-premise or in the cloud, allowing for integration with other video surveillance data.
+Fredrik Andersson, Global Product Manager, explains: “One of the system’s strongest features is its open architecture, which allows customers to integrate our body worn cameras with existing Video Management Systems (VMS) or Evidence Management Systems (EMS).”
+Axis body worn solutions can be used with any VMS and EMS, on-premise or in the cloud, allowing for integration with other video surveillance data.
 It can also be delivered as an end-to-end solution, using AXIS Camera Station, the company’s own VMS, or Axis Case Insight, the company’s EMS.
 Andersson continues: “At Axis, taking an open approach is in our DNA.
 This philosophy of openness is core to our body worn camera system– from their flexibility to work with a variety of mounting options to their openness to partner solutions.”

 The “Swiss Army knife” of cameras